franmateus/franmateus/README.md

 - I’m a credit risk professional and a data scientist consultant specialized in credit scoring, credit limits, time series forecasting and linear optimization.

-- I´m currently working on building deep learning models for time series forecasting with Temporal Fusion Transformers and delving into Large Language Models.
+- I´m currently working on building deep learning models for time series forecasting with Temporal Fusion Transformers (using Keras/Tensorflow and PyTorch) and delving into Large Language Models.